RichardZJM/K-MTP-training/research_notebook.md

 https://github.com/RichardZJM/K-MTP-training

 Narval utilizes the job scheduler Slurm Workload manager for intensive computations.
-Only tasks smaller than 10 CPU-minutes and 4 RAM are permissible on the login nodes.
+Only tasks smaller than 10 CPU minutes and 4 RAM are permissible on the login nodes.
 Slurm is essentially a priority queue for Narval's nodes.
 Users submit job requests for system resources in job requests.
 Priority can be allocated based on the relative importance allocated to the project and the principal researcher.
 A job request resembles the below.

 ```sh
 #!/bin/bash